After Hearing U.S. Veteran Had No Family, Huge Crowd Attends His Funeral In Texas

 Killeen, Texas: A line of cars stretching for miles to attend the funeral of an Air Force Veteran with no family.. after fears he would be buried with no one attending. pic.twitter.com/IC5z7IlDjh— Janet Shamlian (@JanetShamlian) January 28, 2019

-Walker served during the Vietnam War, from Sept.
+Texas officials say Walker served during the Vietnam War, from Sept.
 10, 1964, to Sept.
 9, 1968, when he left the service with an honorable discharge.
-At his funeral service, George noted that little is known about Walker's military service, including his rank.
+At his funeral service, George noted that little else is known about Walker's military service, including his rank.

 "I don't have a lot of information, but it doesn't matter," he said, "because once upon a time, like a lot of us other vets, he signed a blank check for our nation."